microsoft/WindowsAgentArena/README.md

 2. Run one ML Training Job named `<exp_name>` per VM.
 3. Dispose the VMs once the jobs are completed.

-The logs from the run will be saved in a `agent_outputs` folder in the same blob container where you uploaded the Windows 11 image.
+The logs from the run will be saved in an `agent_outputs` folder in the same blob container where you uploaded the Windows 11 image.
 You can download the `agent_outputs` folder to your local machine and run the `show_azure.py` script to see the results from every experiment as a markdown table.

 ```bash
 cd scripts